 What Does Pumpkin Pie Smell Like?

 Pumpkin pie has a pleasant smell but is not overpowering.
 Typically, the pie calls for cinnamon, some nutmeg, and a pinch of ginger and cloves, which you can both smell and taste.
+Some people claim that pumpkin pie smell and taste remind them of the carrot cake.

 What Is So Good About Pumpkin Pie?